 - All tree protection must be in place prior to any site activities.
-It is recommended that this fencing is installed prior to any site works (including demolition). - To be effective Tree Protection must remain in place for the duration of the development and form part of the site induction process. - Fencing spec (right) to be installed immediately following removal of tennis court surface.
+It is recommended that this fencing is installed prior to any site works (including demolition). - To be effective Tree Protection must remain in place for the duration of the development and form part of the site induction process. - Fencing spec (right) to be installed prior to any on site works. - To be combined with Temporary Ground Protection (not shown).